Kitchen Cabinet Painting in Southampton

 Profile Complexity

-Trade insight.
-Chandler’s Ford kitchens from the 1990s and early 2000s are often structurally excellent but look dated.
-Cabinet painting using the correct MDF primer and kitchen enamel delivers a result that looks current without the cost of replacement.
+Flat shaker doors are easier to achieve a consistent finish on than raised-and-fielded or highly moulded profiles.
+Chandler’s Ford kitchens from the 1990s and early 2000s are often structurally excellent but look dated — a repaint using the correct MDF primer delivers a result that looks current.

 Kitchen Cabinet Painting FAQs